Fangirl (novel): Reception

 The critical reception to the book was positive, noting, in particular, its realistic portrayal of fan culture.
 A reviewer for Tor.com calls it "true-to-geek-life" and notes that "Rowell understands something vital in her novel, and that is that fandom is so much more than escapism—it is, whether conscious or unconsciously—a way for folks to interact with their surroundings."
 Entertainment Weekly gives Rowell credit for capturing both the universe of fan fiction and the inside of a young person's head.
 A Kirkus starred review calls the novel "absolutely captivating."
 When Fangirl was chosen as the inaugural book for the Tumblr book club, a Tumblr representative noted its themes of loving books and creating art, its appeal to readers of all ages, and Rowell's existing fan base on the social media platform as reasons for the choice.

 Spin-off novel

 In October 2015, Rowell published the novel Carry On as a standalone fantasy story of the same name of Cath's fan fiction in Fangirl.
 The story follows Simon Snow and his rival, Baz Pitch, over the course of their final year of magical schooling.

 In October 2019, Rowell published the sequel of the novel, Wayward Son.
 The novel tells the story of the aftermath of what happened in Carry On.

-A manga adaption, with art by Gabi Nam, was released on October 13, 2020.
-It will be published by Viz Media and will be a 4-volume set.
+Manga

+From 2020 to 2024, Sam Maggs adapted Fangirl into an authorized four-volume original English-language manga illustrated by Gabi Nam and published by Viz Media.